-Alright, Let’s kick some butts!
-Nothing beat tuning in on Saturday nights to watch some good old fashioned martial arts!
-Chuck Norris was, Walker, Texas Ranger for its entire run from ’93 to 2001, and although the acting was sometimes campy, the plots always similar and often far-fetched, this show was a roundhouse kick of fun!
-We knew from the get-go who were the good guys and who were bad.
+Alright, Let’s kick some butt!
+Nothing used to beat tuning in on Saturday nights to watch some good old-fashioned martial arts!
+Chuck Norris was Walker, Texas Ranger for its entire run from 1993 to 2001, and although the acting was sometimes campy and the plots always repetitive and often far-fetched, this show was a roundhouse kick of fun!
+We knew from the get-go who were the good guys and who were the bad.
 Most villains on the show drove Fords, while the Rangers and company drove Chevrolets.
 But Chuck delivered on his promise of a show that reflected good family values.
 It was a black belt in handling serious timely issues like gang violence and drug abuse while respecting other cultures and religions, a delicate line for such an action-packed show.

 1. Chuck Norris (Cordell Walker)

-Chuck became Chuck in 1958!
-After joining the U.S. Air Force, and while in South Korea training, obtained the nickname, Chuck.
-While awaiting his acceptance to the Police Force in California, Chuck opened a martial arts studio and began doing demonstrations and competitions.
-In 1968, Norris won for the second time the All-American Karate Championship and began a working and training friendship with Bruce Lee, who was already a star in The Green Hornet.
-This led to his breakthrough in the entertainment world, as Bruce Lee actually cast Chuck Norris in the film, Way of the Dragon because he was one of the few who was fast enough to take him on.
+In 1968, Norris won for the second time the All-American Karate Championship and began a working and training friendship with the late Bruce Lee, who was already a star portraying Kato in The Green Hornet television series.
+This led to his breakthrough in the entertainment world, as Bruce Lee actually cast Chuck Norris in the film Way of the Dragon, because he was one of the few who was fast enough to take him on.

-Another classic action flick of his before his Ranger tenure, was 1986’s The Delta Force starring him and Lee Marvin.
-I mean, that bike of his was killer!
 Following Walker, Texas Ranger, he reprised his role for the 2005 reboot tv movie Trial By Fire, but really began to ease off the gas.
-Most of his roles in the 2000s are cameos, including a hysterical thumbs UP in the 2004 film Dodgeball.
-I’d say his best and most RangerLike recent movie was 2005’s The Cutter.
+Most of his roles in the 2000s are cameos, including a hysterical thumbs up in the 2004 film Dodgeball.
+His most recent big screen appearance was in 2012’s The Expendables 2 alongside Sylvester Stallone.

 Chuck Norris became an Internet sensation in 2005 with, Chuck Norris facts!
 They were satirical factoids about the actor, namely his toughness.
 An example being, “Chuck Norris doesn’t read books.
 He stares them down until he gets the information he wants.”
-At 80 years old, he’s still kickin’, we last saw Chuck Norris in the 2020 version of Hawaii Five-0.
+At 81 years old, he’s still kickin’: we last saw Chuck in the 2020 version of Hawaii Five-0.
 And you can still catch reruns of Walker, Texas Ranger pretty much anytime you want!
 Heck yeah.

 2. Clarence Gilyard Jr. (James Trivette)

-James aka Jimmy was Walker’s partner and the second half of this Ranger Team.
+James (aka Jimmy) was Walker’s partner and the second half of this Ranger Team.
 Genuinely kind-hearted and especially helpful with any technology-assisted arrests, this was one of the best duos since Starsky & Hutch.
-You may remember seeing Clarence in a lot back in the day, his first TV gig was on Diff’rent Strokes in 1981, and a huge break of his was another law enforcement gig as Officer Benjamin Webster in the hit show CHiPs.
+You may remember seeing Clarence in a lot back in the day, his first TV gig being on Diff’rent Strokes in 1981.
+A huge break for him case in the form of another law enforcement gig, Officer Benjamin Webster in the hit show CHiPs.
 For more on the rest of that amazing cast, check out our CHiPs Deep Dive after this!
 Clarence also held a prominent role in the Andy Griffith-led series, Matlock.

-Beyond Walker, Texas Ranger, he had two fantastic roles in huge blockbusters, as the terrorist computer expert in Die Hard; and before that, Lieutenant Marcus “Sundown” Williams in Top Gun.
+Beyond Walker, Texas Ranger, he had two fantastic roles in huge blockbusters, as the terrorist computer expert in the original Die Hard (1988), and, before that, as Lieutenant Marcus “Sundown” Williams in Top Gun.
 In his mid-60s, he’s still at it, just finishing a film called The Driver where he co-starred with Revenge of the Nerd’s Robert Carradine.
+His most recent big screen appearances were the films The Beast and The Sector (both 2016) and The Perfect Race (2019).
+On TV he played Fletcher Reese in the television movie Christmas on the Coast (2018).
+In his personal life, he serves as the consultant of the communications committee of the United States Conference of Catholic Bishops.

 3. Sheree J. Wilson (Alexandra Cahill-Walker)